You probably want to read these first few lines:

 Speech by Mark Carney http://www.bankofengland.co.uk/publications/Pages/speeches/2015/844.aspx

-Leap Manifesto Canada from the Truth and Reconcilliation Comission.
-The Leap Manifesto 15 Demands. https://leapmanifesto.org/en/sign-the-manifesto/
+Leap Manifesto - A Call for a Canada Based on Caring for the Earth and One Another The Leap Manifesto 15 Demands. https://leapmanifesto.org/en/sign-the-manifesto/

 President Obama issued an executive order requiring all agencies to conduct climate change adaptation and environmental sustainability planning, 2009 https://www.whitehouse.gov/the-press-office/2013/11/01/executive-order-preparing-united-states-impacts-climate-change